CumulusNetworks/docs/content/cumulus-linux-55/_index.md

 You can find the most up-to-date hardware compatibility list (HCL) {{<exlink url="https://www.nvidia.com/en-us/networking/ethernet-switching/hardware-compatibility-list/" text="here" >}}.
 Use the HCL to confirm that Cumulus Linux supports your switch model.
 The HCL lists products by port configuration, manufacturer and SKU part number.

 ## Download the User Guide

-The following options exist for downloading the user guide for offline use:
+Use one of the following methods to download the Cumulus Linux user guide for offline use:

-1. Host the documentation on a local host {{<exlink url="https://github.com/CumulusNetworks/docs" text="using hugo.">}}
+- Host the documentation on a local host {{<exlink url="https://github.com/CumulusNetworks/docs" text="using hugo.">}}

-2. Download a zip file of an {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-55/CL55-html.zip" text="HTML documentation build">}} for offline use.
-Download the desired version, extract it locally, and open `cumulus-linux-55.html` in your web browser.
+- Download a zip file of an {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-55/CL55-html.zip" text="HTML documentation build">}} for offline use.
+Download the desired version, extract it locally, then open `cumulus-linux-55.html` in your web browser.
 <!-- vale off -->
-3. You can view the complete Cumulus Linux {{% version %}} user guide as a single page to print to PDF {{% pdf_link "here." %}} Click on the link once and use your web browser's print-to-PDF functionality to save a PDF locally.
+- You can view the complete Cumulus Linux {{% version %}} user guide as a single page to print to PDF {{% pdf_link "here." %}} Click on the link one time and use the web browser print-to-PDF option to save the PDF locally.
 <!-- vale on -->